Menu

 B. Judging

-The members of the Associate Carillonneur Exam Committee form the jury: Jim Fackenthal (chair), Wesley Arai, Linda Dzuris, Laura Ellis, and Tin-Shi Tam.
-The committee will listen to the audio recordings, and read the history project, the two programs, and the biography.
+The Associate Carillonneur Exam Committee reviews all application materials, and all of its members form the jury: Jim Fackenthal (chair), Wesley Arai, Linda Dzuris, Laura Ellis, and Tin-Shi Tam.

-Candidates will pass, fail, or be invited to resubmit some parts of the exam material.
-(If the committee requests the resubmission of some parts of the exam material, candidates will have two years from the time of their first evaluation report to resubmit.
-After two years, all submissions will be treated as new applications, requiring complete application material and fee.
-Prior committee evaluations of any previously submitted material will not necessarily be the same upon resubmission.)
+The jury may pass or fail a candidate, or they may invite the candidate to resubmit some parts of the exam materials.
+If the committee requests resubmission, candidates have 2 years from the time of their first evaluation report to do so.
+After 2 years, candidates must submit a new, complete application with a new fee.
+Prior committee evaluations of any previously submitted material will not necessarily be the same upon resubmission.

 For more information, contact the Associate Carillonneur Exam Committee chair, Jim Fackenthal, at ace@gcna.org.